A New Bill of Rights? The Bill of Rights Bill Explained Webinar - Jul 2022

 - Singh v Secretary of State for the Home Department (First Tier Tribunal): Secured leave to remain on the basis of Article 8 of the ECHR for an individual who had been in the UK without status since arriving as a child.

-Darragh regularly appears in Coroner’s Courts representing both families and institutional Interested Persons.
+Darragh regularly appears in Coroner’s Courts representing both families and institutional Interested Persons in both coroner led inquests and those that are held before juries.

 Selected Cases